pal03377/master-thesis/thesis.typ

 //   * All existing APIs in Artemis, which we want to integrate Athena into, use JSON.
 We want to keep the communication between Artemis and Athena consistent with the communication between Artemis and the web client.
 Although we want to keep Athena independent from Artemis, integrating into Artemis is the first step.
 While the previous system, Athena-CoFee~@cofee2, employed ProtoBuf as its data transmission format for improved performance, we decided to switch to JSON for several reasons.

 Firstly, using JSON simplifies build steps and maintenance.
-Unlike ProtoBuf, which requires compilation into Python code, JSON enjoys native support from Python as well as automatic serialization features from Spring Boot in Artemis.
+Unlike ProtoBuf, which requires compilation into Python and Java code, JSON enjoys native support from Python as well as automatic serialization features from Spring Boot in Artemis.
 This approach eliminates the need to constantly update ProtoBuf as a server dependency within Artemis, a challenge we encountered during the initial setup of Athena-CoFee by Bernius et al.~@cofee2.
 Our decision aligns with the prioritization of NFRs in @designGoals.

 Additionally, existing APIs in Artemis already utilize JSON.
 This uniformity in communication protocols facilitates the smooth integration of Athena into Artemis, aligning with our aim for Athena to operate independently in the long term.